ryan2214/EC601/Cybersecurity WEBRTC Investigation.md

 WebRTC also allows data exchange between users by **RTCDataChannel**, which enables text chat between two users.
 With the help of signaling service, WebRTC could support a chat room.

+WebRTC is mainly about three parts: *getUserMedia()*, *RTCPeerConnection* and *RTCDataChannel*.

-From the view of cybersecurity, *getUserMedia()* may be an dangerous part of user privacy.
+From the view of cybersecurity, *MediaDevices.getUserMedia()* may be an dangerous part of user privacy.
 And there are several features that helps keep this method safe.

 1) *getUserMedia()* can only be used in secure contexts like HTPPS pages or localhost pages;